CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq.md

 could not be delivered to the failure-queue, and a copy of all messages, both failed and successfully delivered to the results-queue.

-If a message can not immediately be delivered, or when it it greylisted and will be retried, it is published back to the outbox queue.
+If a message cannot immediately be delivered, or when it it greylisted and will be retried, it is published back to the outbox queue.
 MailerQ will automatically pick it up from this outbox queue at a later time.
 If you want to process those intermediate messages too, you can also set the `rabbitmq-retry` variable.
-A copy of all failed deliveries that are going to be retried is posted there (as well as to the 'outbox' queue).
+Copies of all failed deliveries that are going to be retried are posted there (as well as to the 'outbox' queue).

 If you're not interested in the results, or when you're only interested in specific results (like failures), you can leave these values empty.